Vishnu19091/Phishing_Detection_Extension/README.md

 - Activate the venv and install requirements.

-- To **install python dependencies**, find the **requirements.txt** file, then go to directory where the file is located run the below line in the terminal.
+- To **install Python dependencies**, find the **requirements.txt** file, then go to the directory where the file is located run the below line in the terminal.

 ```bash
 pip install -r requirements.txt
 ```

-- Navigate to **/Main/scripts/** then execute the below line to run the server.
+- Navigate to **/Main/scripts/** then execute below line to run the server.

 ```bash
 uvicorn main:app --port 8000